idahal/fake-news/README.md

 ### Features

 * getMax.
 A function so that you fast can se which of the news who is the most popular.
 * sortFunction.
-A functionto sort the articles by date so you get the latest news first and don`t missed out of any fake news.
+A function to sort the articles by date so you get the latest news first and don`t missed out of any fake news.

 ### Installing